15 Kitchen Trends in 2023 – Design Ideas For A Modern Home

 Another thing you’ll see more of from that buck-the-trend category is arched cabinetry and curved lines in other kitchen elements.
 It not only gives the room character but there’s something very pleasing about these flowing shapes.
 It’s a welcome change from the rigid straight lines that usually dominate the décor.

 Many of us probably had our first experiences canning and preserving foods during the pandemic.
 Jars and lids became endangered species.
 That trend fueled the need for more storage for our kitchens to have working pantries.
 It might mean turning a seldom-used hall closet into something different or increasing the size of your kitchen now that you have the cash, like 45% of homeowners.

 10. Make It Smart.

-The Internet of Things (IoT) has made a splash in the kitchen and will continue to do so into 2022 with smart microwaves, ovens, and refrigerators.
+The Internet of Things (IoT) has made a splash in the kitchen and will continue to do so this year with smart microwaves, ovens, and refrigerators.
 According to Cisco, the IoT market will more than double by 2025.
 It’s not just about convenience, although you can’t beat a smart light for making life easier.
 It’s also about energy saving and taking advantage of what technology offers for solutions.

 11. Open It Up.

 It used to be that doors separated kitchens from the rest of the house.
 Then, we took them off their hinges.
 Now, we’re busting out the walls to create great rooms.
 According to HousingEconomics.com, the kitchen is the main room to receive this treatment in 72.7% of new homes under 2,000 square feet.
 It’s even more in larger houses with 93.8%.

 12. Bring Natural Home.